Our Team

 Elif Ege

-Elif is feminist and activist who has experience in monitoring of the implementation of laws and policies on gender-based violence, conducting national and international advocacy and organising campaigns in Turkey and Europe.
+Elif (she/her) is a feminist and activist who has experience in monitoring of the implementation of laws and policies on gender-based violence, conducting national and international advocacy and organising campaigns in Turkey and Europe.
 She has a PhD from the Global Gender and Sexuality Studies program at SUNY University at Buffalo, USA.
 She is excited about working collectively to hold institutions accountable and to shift wider systems to achieve safe maternity care, free from discrimination, coercion and violence.